High-speed wired network and Internet access in Columbia Residential buildings.

 CUIT will not refund fees for loss of a connection due to a computer hardware problem.

-Please note: CUIT does not maintain a wireless network in the Columbia owned apartments for students, faculty or staff.
+Please note: CUIT does not maintain a wireless network in the Columbia-owned apartments for students, faculty or staff.
 If you would like to set up your own wireless router, please keep in mind that it must be configured properly so that it will not disrupt the network in your building.

 For information about wireless Internet at Columbia and connection guides to help you configure your computer, please visit the CUIT Wireless Network page.
-Alternatively you may purchase a router directly from CUIT, who will install it for a fee.
+Alternatively you may purchase a router directly from CUIT, who will configure it for a fee.
 For more information on this, please visit our Personal Wireless Router page.

 Please be aware that if your wireless router causes a network disruption, your network port will be disabled until CUIT can resolve the problem.
-CUIT will not provide refunds for ports disabled due
+CUIT will not provide refunds for ports disabled due to inappropriate configuration.

 If you have connected to the Internet before in your apartment but are not able to right now, here are some basic troubleshooting tips you can try on your computer.